Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Conclusion

 We demonstrated that inlining may introduce false positives when using automatic SL verifiers.
 Their automation techniques are sensitive to changes in ownership, which occur inevitably during inlining.
 We identified a novel compositional \soundness{} condition and proved that it is sufficient to ensure \longsound{} inlining.
 Since this condition is difficult to check, we developed two approximations that can be checked syntactically and with a standard program verifier, respectively.
 Our evaluation shows that these conditions are necessary and capture most use cases.

 Our work paves the way to bounded verification within automatic SL verifiers without the risk of false positives.
-The foundations presented in this paper can also be used for other applications, for instance, to automatically check whether caching of verification results is sound in automatic SL verifiers.
-Their automation can make existing caching techniques~\cite{LeinoW15} unsound, for example, because strengthening a precondition may not preserve the verification of a method body.
+We believe that the foundations presented in this paper can also be used for other applications, such as the caching of verification results in automatic SL verifiers.
+Existing caching approaches~\cite{LeinoW15} do not re-verify code after a call if the postcondition of the callee is strengthened.
+Such techniques may be unsound when applied to automatic SL verifiers if the statement after the call is not safety monotonic.
+One direction for future work is to devise a sound caching approach for automatic SL verifiers using our techniques.